monek-ltd/Monek.Checkout.WooCommerce/README.md

 Fill in the required details:
 - Enable/Disable: Toggle to enable the WooCommerce Monek Gateway.
 - Monek ID: Enter the Monek ID provided to you.
-- Echo Check Code (if applicable): If you have a transaction response echo set up, enter the provided echo check code.

 Save changes to apply the configuration.

 If you don't have the necessary information, such as the Monek ID or Echo Check Code, visit [Monek Contact Page](https://monek.com/contact) to get help.
 Ensure that all information entered is accurate to enable seamless payment processing on your WooCommerce store.